platformsh/platformsh-docs/docs/src/domains/quick-start.md

 {{< note>}}
-Custom domains can only be added to the main environment on production plans (Standard or larger).
+Custom domains can only be added to the `master` environment on production plans (Standard or larger).
 {{< /note >}}